This post may contain affiliate links. Please read my disclosure policy.

 How Does Pumpkin Pie Smoothie Taste?

 It tastes sweet like pumpkin pie but healthier!
-The dates in this smoothie pairs really well with the pumpkin and of course the pumpkin spice adds a depth of flavor as if you were eating a slice of pumpkin.
+The brown sugar in this smoothie pairs really well with the pumpkin and of course the pumpkin spice adds a depth of flavor as if you were eating a slice of pumpkin.

 Because of the coconut milk, this pumpkin pie smoothie is also very rich and creamy making it one of my favorite smoothies to make and drink.